For Women - Blog

 Would you rather sit by the well when you’ve tasted the living water or run to share that truth with others?

-Entering into life-changing conversations will require vulnerability on both sides.
+Entering into life-changing conversations requires vulnerability on both sides.
 You may have to dig deep and remind yourself of the pain in which Jesus met you.

 It may be scary to share what Jesus has done in your life, but ask yourself, would you rather sit by the well when you’ve tasted the living water or run to share that truth with others?